What is a disciplinary meeting at work?

 *** If you’re bringing a support person / representative / employment lawyer or employment advocate to your meeting and they’re not available, you can ask for another date so that your person can attend the meeting.
 An employer must entertain a “reasonable” delay (but reasonable = a couple of days / up to a week).

-**** Sometimes it’s helpful to review your organisation’s disciplinary policy / process document.
-If your organisation doesn’t have one your organisation should ensure that their process meets natural justice and good faith obligations.
+**** Sometimes it’s helpful to review your organisation’s disciplinary policy/process document.
+If your organisation doesn’t have one your organisation should ensure that its process meets natural justice and good faith obligations.

 2. During the meeting your employer should do the following: